 About Whistle Blowers

-Whistle Blowers is an independent ethics hotline service provider to employers operating in 26 countries across six continents from its base in South Africa.
-Operating a 24-hour service in 16 languages, their insights from over 17 years of serving a range of sectors are consistent with the key learning points in this article.
+Whistle Blowers is an independent ethics hotline service provider to employers operating in over 40 countries across six continents from its base in South Africa.
+Operating a 24-hour service in 16 languages, their insights from over 22 years of serving a range of sectors are consistent with the key learning points in this article.
 Find out more about Whistle Blowers here and contact Dale Horne firstname.lastname@example.org for more information.
+Alternatively send us an enquiry and we will get back to you.

 This article is written for employers wanting to promote reporting by their employees through internal channels or via a dedicated independent hotline service.
 These are employers who are committed to ethical and legal business practice.